Peruvian Amazon Company: Rubber industry

-Among the findings by the various investigatory parties were widespread debt bondage, slavery, torture, mutilation, and many other crimes in the Amazonian Rubber industry, with the Putumayo area being but one example.
-The demand for rubber was enormous due to its use in tyres for trucks, cars and bicycles, whose manufacture had grown greatly in this period.
+Among the findings by the various investigatory parties were widespread debt bondage, slavery, torture, mutilation, and many other crimes in the Amazonian rubber industry, with the Putumayo area being but one example.
+The Peruvian government was aware that there were cases of barbaric abuses perpetrated against Natives along the Ucayali and Marañon Rivers since at least 1903 and 1906.
+The demand for rubber was enormous due to its use in tyres for trucks, cars, and bicycles, whose manufacture had grown greatly in this period.
 Religious leaders such as Manuel Polit, Bishop of Cuenca in Ecuador, denounced these activities and worked to reform the system.
-Organizations such as the Sociedad Pro-Indigena also worked to improve conditions for indigenous workers.
-The area governments also attempted to implement measures to control the abuses, but it was difficult in the large, sparsely populated countryside, which had few road connections to major cities.
+Organisations such as the Sociedad Pro-Indigena also worked to improve conditions for indigenous workers.
+The local government at the time attempted to implement measures to control the abuses, but it was difficult in the large, sparsely populated countryside, which had few road connections to major cities.
+The Barbadian John Brown estimated that over the course of ten years, Arana's enterprise had been responsible for the deaths of 40,000 natives in the region, or 4,000 killings a year.
+In 1911, Judge Romulo Paredes was sent to investigate crimes perpetrated in the Peruvian Amazon Company territory, and he claimed that his commission could not find more than 7,000 natives in the area.
+Paredes estimated that a population which was numbered at 50,000 in 1906 by Carlos Rey de Castro had dropped down to 8,000 by 1911.

-Arana was appointed liquidator in September 1911, and the company was forced into closure by a judge in 1913.
-After the company was closed, the receiver stated that the shareholders would receive nothing, and the creditors would receive small amounts.
-He blamed the downfall on the British directors, the Chairman of whom was known as J. Russell Gubbins.